sbmlteam/sbml-test-suite/src/front-ends/new-standalone/testsuite-ui/README.txt

 proceed to invoke the wrapper for every test case in the suite, starting at case 00001.
-The status area in the bottom of the main window provides a real-time sense for the progress; you can also open a map view of the results (via the 9-squares-shaped icon in the far left of the tool bar) and the map will be updated as the run continues.
+The status area in the bottom of the main window provides a real-time sense for the progress; you can also open a map view of the results (via the grid-shaped icon in the far left of the tool bar) and the map will be updated as the run continues.
 You can pause execution at any time by clicking on the double-bar-shaped "Pause" button that becomes visible while a run is